michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-02-12-newsletter.md

 lang: en
 ---
-This week's newsletter announces the newest version of LND, briefly describes a tool for generating bitcoin ownership proofs, summarizes the disclosure of an RPC vulnerability in Bitcoin Core, and links to an Optech study about the usability of Replace-by-Fee.
+This week's newsletter announces the newest version of LND, briefly describes a tool for generating bitcoin ownership proofs, and links to an Optech study about the usability of Replace-by-Fee.
 Also included are summaries of notable code changes to popular Bitcoin infrastructure projects.